Dashboard Properties

 Uniform

-Each Component is docked, but all are equal in size.
+Each component is docked, but all are equal in size.
+Position On Dashboard properties are ignored for components added to a dashboard with this layout type.

 Vertical Stack Panel

-Each component will display vertically.
+Each component will display vertically with one column and at least one row.
 Vertical Stack Panel dashboards are generally used as part of other dashboards.
+Position On Dashboard properties are ignored for components added to a dashboard with this layout type.

 When set to True, the selected dashboard will be hidden if it is retrieved from another dashboard.
-The hidden dashboard can be set to visible from a Parameter component by listing its name in the dashboard to Show property under User Interface Action and selecting Refresh for the dashboard containing the embedded dashboard.
+To set the hidden dashboard as visible from a component, go to Component Properties >Action > User Interface Action > Selection Changed User Interface Action and select Refresh.
+In the Dashboards To Show field, list the dashboard containing the embedded dashboard.

 Display Format